lightbasenl/react-native-panorama-view/README.md

 React Native Panorama viewer for Android and iOS.

 Fork from https://github.com/lightbasenl/react-native-panorama-view
-Since I couldn't deal with .ts and building BS, I've removed those.
+Since I couldn't deal with .ts and building/dist issues, I've removed those.

 Work in progress for local images